Managing Data in Containers

 - Data volume containers.

-A data volume is a specially-designated directory within one or more containers that bypasses the Union File System to provide several useful features for persistent or shared data:
+A data volume is a specially-designated directory within one or more containers that bypasses the Union File System.
+Data volumes provide several useful features for persistent or shared data:

-- Data volumes can be shared and reused between containers
+- Data volumes can be shared and reused among containers.

 Adding a data volume